 Ensuring adequate training is developed and made available to NRR staff and Regions.

-Development and control of the license renewal Standard Review Plan (SRP-LR)the Generic Aging Lessons Learned (GALL) Report, interim staff guidance, regulatory guides and generic communications related to license renewal, and LRIP procedures.
+Development and control of the license renewal guidance documents (i.e., Standard Review Plan (SRP-LR) (NUREG-1800) and the Generic Aging Lessons Learned (GALL) Report (NUREG-1801) for license renewal from 40 to 60 years and the SRP-SLR (NUREG-2191) and GALL-SLR Report (NUREG-2192) for subsequent license renewal from 60 to 80 years), interim staff guidance, regulatory guides and generic communications related to license renewal, and LRIP procedures.

 Technical and inspection support for the review and inspection of license renewal applicant’s programs and activities.